batstateu-is/2025-BatstateU-IS/README.md

         checkTimer.resume()
         largestRight = 0
         largestLeft = 0

+        # Measure for a short abount of time
         while checkTimer.time() < measureTime:
+            # Poll distance data from the LMS-ESP32 (returns [left, right])
             dists = self.distSensorBack.call("line")

+            # Update the largest right-side distance if it's valid and greater
             dist = dists[1]
             if dist > largestRight and dist != exclude: largestRight = dist

+            # Update the largest left-side distance if it's valid and greater
             dist = dists[0]
             if dist > largestLeft and dist != exclude: largestLeft = dist